 Download the Contacts Import Template

 Inventory Import - View on YouTube to see section bookmarks

 It’s helpful to be as descriptive as possible when filling out your import template.
 Once you have completed a template, send your file(s) to firstname.lastname@example.org - A Representative will review your file and request any changes necessary for the import process.
 Once any issues have been corrected, your import will only take a manner of minutes to complete!

 Please note: Flex Support Technicians are not able to delete or make edits to your data.
 Please have your data completed and in the right format when submitted to Support.

 If you have questions or need assistance with the sheet, a technician can set up a video conference to go over it with you.

 Terms You Should Know

-- Non Serialized Model - An inventory item that does not require each unit to have a unique barcode.
+- Non-Serialized Model - An inventory item that does not require each unit to have a unique barcode.
 When scanning a non serialized model in or out of your Flex system, you will be prompted to enter a quantity.
 Many Flex customers make their cables and other small items non serialized.

 - Serialized Model - An inventory model that has multiple units with individual barcodes associated with it.
-For example, you might have ten of the same model of audio mixers in your inventory, and each of those mixers would have their own unique barcode.
+For example, you might have ten of the same model of audio mixers in your inventory, and each of those mixers would have its own unique barcode.

 - Model Barcode - The unique identifier (five digits with preceding zeros by default) assigned to every inventory model in Flex.
-For Non Serialized Models, this number can still represent a physical item like a Cable, but when scanned will instead bring up a quantity prompt.
+For Non-Serialized Models, this number can still represent a physical item like a Cable, but when scanned will instead bring up a quantity prompt.
 For Serialized Models, this number can be used to reference the model directly.